Delbert A. Fisher Research Scholar Award / Clark T. Sawin Memorial History of Endocrinology Lecture

 This award is made possible by the generous support of Dr. and Mrs. Delbert A. Fisher, MD.
 Dr. Fisher is a renowned leader in the development of international neonatal screening programs to detect congenital hypothyroidism.
 He has made extensive contributions to the advancement of endocrine research and has served the community as a distinguished educator.

 Each year, the Delbert A. Fisher Research Scholar Award provides a $2,000 honorarium to a scholar demonstrating exceptional work in the preservation of the history of endocrinology.
 The scholar also delivers the Clark T. Sawin Memorial History of Endocrinology Lecture at ENDO, the Endocrine Society's Annual Meeting, and submits a summary article to be considered for publication in Endocrine News.

 The Sawin lecture is one of the highest attended sessions at ENDO.
 The lecture is intended to be a broad, comprehensive, and scholarly narrative of the history on the chosen topic.
 Important discoveries, milestones, and significant contributions by those in the field, including the recipient's own work, are outlined and discussed.
 Personal insights and historical vignettes are encouraged.

 The Endocrine Society thanks Dr. and Mrs. Delbert A. Fisher for their generous support, which makes this award possible.

 All are welcome to apply or nominate.
-Preference may be given to Endocrine Society members.

-The online application form should be completed.
 Following the application period, nominations are reviewed by a selection panel comprised of the Chairs of the Annual Meeting Steering Committee.
 The application requires the following, and each section is limited to 500 words: